charlescoverdale/pythoncasualdabbler/README.md

-# Python cookbook for the casual dabbler
+# Python Cookbook for the Casual Dabbler

 *A practical guide for using Python for analysis and visualisation*